 Signaling Fibroblasts (and other cells): The Proposed Mechanism of Action

-Certain peptide fragments—especially Pro-Hyp and Gly-Pro-Hyp—do more than supply amino acids.
-They act like molecular cues that dermal fibroblasts (skin) and chondrocytes (cartilage) interpret as a signal to synthesize extracellular matrix components: collagen, elastin, and hyaluronic acid, [Inacio et al., 2024]
+Certain peptide fragments, especially Pro-Hyp and Gly-Pro-Hyp, do more than supply amino acids.
+After digestion and absorption, these bioactive peptides enter circulation and act as molecular signals that dermal fibroblasts (skin) and chondrocytes (cartilage) respond to, supporting the synthesis of extracellular matrix components such as collagen, elastin, and hyaluronic acid [Inacio et al., 2024].

 Tissue Timeframes